December is the end of the year, and it can be both a time of great joy and bitter sorrows.

-It also has powerful healing abilities that can promote serenity and a peaceful sleep.
+It also has powerful healing abilities that can promote serenity and peaceful sleep.
 The stone also brings wisdom and respect to the wearer.

 December is lucky enough to have three birthstones, the third being the uncommon, eternal, and spectacular Tanzanite.